-Published: October 11, 2024 | Last Updated: November 26, 2024
+Published: October 11, 2024 | Last Updated: December 17, 2025

-bridging shot Definition & Meaning
+What is A bridging shot?
+Definition & Meaning

 Temporal and Spatial Transitions

-Bridging shots have two primary applications: temporal (when) and spatial (where) transitions – or both.
+Bridging shots have two primary applications: temporal (when) and spatial (where) transitions, or both.

 Temporal bridging shot examples

 For temporal transitions, filmmakers use bridging shots to indicate the passage of time.
 Common ways include clocks, falling calendar pages, time lapses, or a combination.
+Here’s a video showing some examples:

 A classic example appears in Groundhog Day (1993), where recurring shots of an alarm clock hitting 6:00 AM serve as both a bridging device and a clever motif, signaling viewers that the day has reset.